carlosalbertobuitragosantamaria/portfolio/README.md

 ## Purpose

-Here I try to show my learning curve as aa software developer with [Founders and Coders](https://github.com/foundersandcoders) and beyond.
+Here I try to show my learning curve as a software developer with [Founders and Coders](https://github.com/foundersandcoders) and beyond.